carteras/IT-CBR/flipped_material/python/learning_briefs/0201_files.md

 *Practice questions are essential to mastering a skill.
 Often, you will be asked to do things you haven't exactly done yet, or not at all.
 Be challenged by it and see if you can get google, the person next to you, or the teacher, to help before you stop working.*

-#### Practice: Reading a file

-Open a blank file in your text editor and write a few lines summarizing what you’ve learned about Python so far.
+Learning Python: Open a blank file in your text editor and write a few lines summarizing what you’ve learned about Python so far.
 Start each line with the phrase In Python you can....
 Save the file as learning_python.txt in the same directory as your exercises from this chapter.
 Write a program that reads